ISO 13485 Certification for Medical Devices

 4. Management Review

-Leadership must formally review system performance.
+Leadership must formally review QMS performance.

 5. Stage 1 Audit (Documentation Review)

-The certification body evaluates QMS documentation.
+The certification body evaluates documented information.

 6. Stage 2 Audit (Implementation Audit)

-The auditor evaluates implementation and effectiveness.
+The auditor evaluates implementation, effectiveness, and regulatory alignment.

 If successful, certification is issued for three years, with annual surveillance audits.